The Importance of Automation, Consistency, and Diversity for Pracedo [Interview]

 Why does Pracedo value diversity and how has it impacted the company?

 I think this goes back to Matt’s belief that diversity of thought is what makes for a strong project team.
 Having people who can understand different perspectives and communicate them clearly, means we will be able to predict, build and troubleshoot the CRM systems that we build in a way that works best for our customers.
 To get to that level of diverse thought you need to start with the basics, so looking for people from different social, ethnic and class backgrounds is a good first step.
 We also have a strong apprenticeships program, which means that our consultants are always teaching and learning.
 This is essential for our work as consultants and having younger people on board who are actively studying really encourages that attitude across the whole team.

-Pracedo is a consultancy which focuses specifically on the Salesforce CRM and its associated products, including Pardot and Marketing Cloud for marketing automation as well as many others for different industries.
+Pracedo is a consultancy that focuses specifically on the Salesforce CRM and its associated products, including Pardot and Marketing Cloud for marketing automation as well as many others for different industries.